-There is no across-the-board standard for workstation video output.
-However, your PowerLite projector is capable of remapping input resolutions up to 1600 × 1200 pixels.
+There is no standard for workstation video output.
 Workstations that follow the SXGA standard and use the HD15 (standard VGA) connector won't need an adapter cable or any special connection device.
-If your system varies, contact your computer dealer for help in connecting your workstation.
+However, your system may vary; contact your computer dealer if you need help connecting your workstation.